 - AES/ITN - Automated Export System or Internal Transaction Number.
 If selected, the merchant must provide this data in a separate field.

-- Tax ID/EIN stands for the tax identification number/Employer Identification Number.
+- Tax ID/EIN is the tax identification number/Employer Identification Number.
 U.S. Customs Border Protection (CBP) guidelines require that import/export filings include the shipper's Employer Identification Number (EIN).
-Shippo does not currently offer this field because the data is considered PII and we do not have the proper controls to store or use this data in our systems.

 - VAT stands for Value Added Tax.
-VAT numbers are widely used rather than EIN in Europe and elsewhere around the world.
+VAT numbers are widely used rather than EIN in Europe and worldwide.

 - VOEC is a specific type of VAT and stands for VAT on E-Commerce and is specific to Norway.
-Merchants participating in Norway's VOEC program are required to provide their VOEC for all shipments to Norway with a value of less than ~NOK 3000/$350.
+Merchants participating in Norway's VOEC program must provide their VOEC for all shipments to Norway with a value of less than ~NOK 3000/$350.

-- Notes is a space in which the merchant can provide additional details they feel are necessary for customs processing.
+- Notes is a space where the merchant can provide additional details they feel are necessary for customs processing.

 Custom Declaration Requirement Exceptions